Avon Wins Sixth New England Prep Title

 The win gave Avon their sixth prep title, and third in four years.
 All six have come under John Gardner.
 No other school has won more than two.

-For the actual period-by-period chronology of the game please scroll down the page.
+For full details, please go to the USHR Prep News.
 The short story here is that the better team won today, and Avon capped off a roll through the postseason that included a 3-0 win in the quarterfinals over Hotchkiss, and a 3-1 semifinal win over Nobles, with a virtually flawless performance.
 The Winged Beavers are good, they're deep, they're well-coached, and they can sing, as they showed when serenading their fans from the ice after being presented with the championship trophy.